-TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Gazebos (residential) Relates to a residential use of the land Complies with Council's building line setbacks in this plan Setback from side boundaries no less than 1m No taller than 4m above existing ground level Not located on a lot containing a Heritage Item or within a Heritage Conservation Area, including a Landscape Conservation Area Retaining walls (residential) Relates to a residential use of the land No more than 0.6m high Setback from side and rear boundaries is no less than 2.5m Located behind or beside the dwelling.
+TYPE OF DEVELOPMENT CRITERIA WHICH EXCLUDES THE DEVELOPMENT FROM REQUIRING NOTIFICATION Retaining walls (residential) Relates to a residential use of the land No more than 1m high Setback from side and rear boundaries is no less than 500mm Located behind or beside the dwelling.
 Swimming pools (residential) Relates to a residential use of the land Setback from side and rear boundaries no less than 1m Located in the rear yard or on a corner lot, behind the front and secondary street setbacks of the dwelling No coping or decking more than 0.5m above ground level (existing).
-Decks and Balconies (residential) Relates to a residential use of the land No more than 0.5m above ground level (existing) Setback at least 10.0m from any boundary Residential Outbuildings Relates to a residential use of the land Complies with the building line setbacks in this plan Located in a residential zone (other than R5 Large Lot Residential) Setback from any boundary is no less than 900mm No higher than 3.5 metres above the natural ground level Can accommodate a maximum of two car parking spaces Floor area less than 50m2 Ancillary Buildings including Farm Buildings Relates to a residential use of the land Located on land zoned R5, RU1, RU2, RU4 or E4 Complies with the building line setbacks contained within this plan Setback from any boundary is no less than 10.0m No higher than 5.0m above natural ground level Floor area less than 100m2 Telecommunications Facilities Be "low impact facilities" as defined by the legislation of the Commonwealth.
-Tree removal (residential) Removal of 10 trees or less Located on residential zoned land Tree removal (rural) Removal of less than 10m2 of vegetation Located on rural zoned land Tree removal (agricultural) Located in a RU1 or RU2Removal is required for the purposes of agriculture
+Decks and Balconies (residential) Relates to a residential use of the land No more than 0.5m above ground level (existing) Setback at least 10.0m from any boundary Residential Outbuildings Relates to a residential use of the land Complies with the building line setbacks in this plan Located in a residential zone (other than R5 Large Lot Residential) Setback from any boundary is no less than 900mm No higher than 3.5 metres above the natural ground level Ancillary Buildings including Farm Buildings Relates to a residential use of the land Located on land zoned R5, RU1, RU2, RU4 or E4 Complies with the building line setbacks contained within this plan Setback from any boundary is no less than 10.0m Telecommunications Facilities Be "low impact facilities" as defined by the legislation of the Commonwealth.
+Tree removal (residential) Removal of 10 trees or lessLocated on residential zoned land Tree removal (rural) Removal of less than 10m2 of vegetation Located on rural zoned land Tree removal (agricultural) Located in a RU1 or RU2Removal is required for the purposes of agriculture Demolition Located on a lot which does not contain a heritage item and/or is not located within a Heritage Conservation Area, including a Landscape Conservation Area.
+Septic Tanks No notification required Rain Water Tanks No notification required